aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker2-tuning.md

 ---
-title: Configuration parameters
+title: Configuration parameters for Aiven for Apache Kafka® MirrorMaker 2
 ---

-Explore Aiven for Apache Kafka® MirrorMaker 2 configuration layers, including service, replication flow, and integration settings, to optimize data replication in your Apache Kafka® ecosystem.
+Learn about the configuration layers in Aiven for Apache Kafka® MirrorMaker 2, including service, replication flow, and integration settings.
+Optimize data replication and performance in your Kafka ecosystem.

 ## Configuration layers